Mesothelioma Settlement

 In September 2017, a California jury awarded $13 million to the family of Mark Lopez, who passed away from mesothelioma in July 2015.
 Mr. Lopez grew up near the Union City Sugar Refinery (owned by Hillshire Bands), and both his father and grandfather worked at the factory.
 Companies can be held liable for take-home mesothelioma.

 Hillshire employees allegedly worked with asbestos on a regular basis, and without taking safety precautions.
-The jury found that Hillshire Brands was completely at fault for wrongful death, but the company plans to appeal the decision.
+The jury found that Hillshire Brands was completely at fault for wrongful death.
+In 2018, Hillshire Brands appealed the case, later to be rejected by the courts.

 Jerry "Doy" Coogan regularly used Napa and Genuine auto parts for his car restoration hobby.
 Sadly, the brakes and gaskets he used contained asbestos, eventually resulting in his mesothelioma diagnosis and untimely death in 2015.

-American Optical Corporation (AOC) didn’t use asbestos in any of their products, but they failed to protect workers from exposure.
+American Optical Corporation (AOC) didn’t use asbestos in any of its products, but it failed to protect workers from exposure.
 AOC concealed the fact that their respirators did not protect from asbestos exposure, lulling many workers into a false sense of security while handling the dangerous mineral.

 Former machinist Louis William Tyler was an unfortunate victim of the company’s negligence.
 Mr. Tyler was diagnosed with mesothelioma after years of handling asbestos with inadequate protection.
 The California jury hit AOC with a $32 million verdict.